-Speak with your surgeon about your rehabilitation options after surgery and seek out rehabilitation providers who have experience with treating people with arthritis-related surgery.
+Most people will receive rehabilitation and physiotherapy in an out-patient department or private practice clinic after surgery.
+Speak with your surgeon about your rehabilitation options after surgery and seek out rehabilitation providers who have experience treating people with arthritis-related surgery.
 Visit the Physiotherapy Association of BC Website to find a physio near you.

 In addition to following your health care team’s advice, it is also important to:

 - Eat well both before and after surgery